 You should always be aware of any strange sounds coming from your system, as the hard drive and the fans are the only moving parts.
 If there is a strange noise, then it could indicate something is wrong with your hard drive.
 Locate the noise, and if it is the hard drive, make sure you pin point which one it is and test it.
 You should also check your cabling as a loose cable can cause the hard drive to become unreadable.

 The ‘registry’ is a central database for the Windows system, where vital files, settings & options are all stored for your PC.
 This central database is what Windows uses to help it run as smoothly and quickly as possible – but is also a big cause of errors.
 Although every Windows system & software uses the registry each time you use your computer, the fact is that this database often gets damaged – leading your PC to take longer to run the processes it needs, and use the files it requires.
 If you’ve tried the above two steps and they have not done anything, then it’s strongly advised that you clean out the registry of your system by using a “registry cleaner” tool to ensure all the parts of it are working 100% correctly.
 You can download our recommended registry cleaner from the bottom of this page.

 Step 4 – Repair Windows

 If you are receiving this error constantly, and have tried all the above solutions, it could well be that your system is actually corrupted.
 This can happen for a number of reasons, such as a power failure during an update or a virus that has corrupted files on your PC.

 A repair of Windows is generally a good idea if you feel that the fltmgr.sys file is corrupt.
 It will replace the file with a fresh one and also provide a smoother system to operate with.
-You will need to use your Windows CD that came with your system to repair your system.
+You will need to use your Windows bootable media that came with your system to repair your system.